jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 ---

-An uncertainty measure from a single network might be flawed (maybe it's over confident in the output), but the ideas is that going over many networks is going to improve that.
+An uncertainty measure from a single network might be flawed (maybe it's over confident in the output), but the idea is that going over many networks is going to improve that.

 Intuitively, if most models agree about one of the categories, the ensembled network will have high confidence for that category.
 If they disagree, we will get large outputs for several of the categories.